Within this article:

 Operational role | |

-Entity administrators (entity lead and deputy manager) may see and edit RFPs, proposals, POs and Timesheets, for the collective of entities and sub-entities they are assigned to.
-In certain cases, if the entity includes a workflow within, the Entity administrators will also be able to have a validation role within the publishing of new Requests for Proposal. |
+In certain cases, if the entity includes a workflow within, the Entity Leads will also be able to have a validation role within the publishing of new Requests for Proposal. |

 |

-This is the default role given to a user that has just been assigned an entity upon its creation. |
+This is the default role given to a user assigned to an entity. |

 |

-The role of Operational users means they are able to create and edit new RFPs, proposals, POs and timesheets within the scope of the entity they have been assigned to only.
-They will however not be able to view any content corresponding to any related sub-entities.
-Unlike Entity Administrators and Managers though, they will not have any visibility on any content they have not been directly assigned to. |
+The role of Operational users means they are able to create and edit new RFPs, qualify proposals, start POs and validate Activity Reports within the scope of the entity they have been assigned to only.
+They will, however, not be able to view any content corresponding to any related sub-entities.
+Unlike the other roles though, they will not have any visibility on any content they have not been directly assigned to. |

 .